AzazeII/Applied-Integrations/README.md

 # Thanks for:
-Algorithm X2, for creating great mod - Applied energistics and it's great API.
+Algorithm X2, for creating great mod - Applied energistics and for creating it's great API.
 Megatech & Jur012, for some textures.
 DurableBasic, for suggesting some great ideas for mod.